Why would you want to simplify your image? Why not just draw or paint exactly what you see?

-I established the woman's head as the star of my picture by putting my darkest darks - the most contrast - in her hair.
+I made the woman's head the star of my drawing by putting my darkest darks - the most contrast - in her hair.

-But look how much of her body I don't show.
+But look how much of her body I don't show you.

-As long as I show everything the right size, the right shape and in the right place, you have no trouble seeing her as a complete human being.
+But, as long as everything I show you is the right size, the right shape and in the right place, you have no trouble seeing her as a complete human being.

 Remember that what you leave out of a painting or drawing is just as important as what you put in.

 In previous blog posts I showed you the artwork of Mark English, David Grove and Robert Heindel.